ElinaZoldnere/Discord-App-HEIC-to-JPEG/README.md

 In this implementation, when a HEIC format attachment is uploaded in a text channel, the app converts it to a JPEG image.
 The bot then posts the converted image in the same text channel.

-The project is developed with Java Spring Boot and built with Gradle.
+The project is developed with Java Spring Boot using Java Discord API and built with Gradle.
-The image conversion service is separated from the app, developed as a Google Cloud Function written in Python with Flask and using the Pillow framework for image processing.
+The image conversion service is separated from the app, developed as a Google Cloud Function written in Python with Flask and using Pillow for image processing.
 It communicates with the app through HTTP requests.

 ## Project Structure